-When an InfoMaker application requires a Java VM, the runtime searches for the jvm.dll file in a subdirectory of the directory where pbjvm115.dll is installed on the user's computer.
-The jvm.dll file is installed in the $JRE \setminus bin \setminus client$ directory of JDK 1.4 and later installations, and in the $JRE \setminus bin \setminus classic$ directory in JDK 1.2 and 1.3 installations.
+When an InfoMaker application requires a Java VM, the runtime searches for the jvm.dll file in a subdirectory of the directory where pbjvm120.dll is installed on the user's computer.
+The jvm.dll file is installed in the JRE\bin\client directory of JDK 1.4 and later installations, and in the JRE\bin\client directory in JDK 1.2 and 1.3 installations.